jkobti/yetAnotherBoilerplate/Docs/k8s.md

 Ingress controllers manage external traffic for the cluster.
 Key considerations:

 - **Multi-domain routing:** map distinct hosts such as `app.yourdomain.com` (web) and `api.yourdomain.com` (backend API).
+- Add an admin host such as `admin.yourdomain.com` (Admin Portal webapp) or a reserved path `/admin` on the primary host.
 - **Controller choice:** NGINX remains a robust default; alternatives like Traefik or Istio ingress gateways fit particular needs.
 - **TLS termination:** terminate TLS at the ingress via cert-manager issued certificates.